matatk/landmarks/README.md

 -   <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>n</kbd> to move to the next landmark, and
 -   <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> to move to the previous landmark.
+-   Note that, on a Mac, the <kbd>Option</kbd> key is equivolent to <kbd>Alt</kbd>.

 Landmarks will be focused, and a border shown according to your [border preferences](#border-preferences).

-If you're using Chrome, you can change these shortcuts: visit the Chrome extensions page (<chrome://extensions>) and follow the "Keyboard shortcuts" link at the bottom of the page.
+If you're using Chrome, you can change these shortcuts: visit your [Chrome extensions page](chrome://extensions) and follow the "Keyboard shortcuts" link at the bottom of the page.

 Firefox does not yet provide a UI for changing keyboard shortcuts for WebExtensions.